PaigeM89/BoxToTabletop/README.md

 * setting to not do individual counts each step / checkboxes for everything
 * export to CSV
 * timelines w/ goals, show progress
-* Fider for feedback (once public)
+* Fider for feedback
+* Mobile layout

 minor changes to make:
-* make add unit box thing collapsable
-* make project box thing collapsable
 * Summary

 far future: